saidake/simi-Initializer/README.md

 ## <font color="yellow">Simi Initializer</font>
 Init project files by the default config file: .simi/simi-initializer.yml.<br/>

-Prerequisite:<br/>
+Prerequisites:<br/>
 1. Create the configuration file in the user directory: ~/.simi/simi-initializer.yml<br/>
 <font color="gray">Tips: The user configuration directory for Windows is "C:\\Users\\\<username>\\\.simi"</font><br/>
-2. Add a writing rule to the file ~/.simi/simi-initializer.yml.<br/>
+2. Add a write rule to the file ~/.simi/simi-initializer.yml.<br/>
    <font color="gray">Tips: For the first usage, you can try adding only one rule in the ruleList, and then executing the plugin.</font><br/>
    <font color="gray">Try the simplest java-annotation type to add "//" before each line in your read file.</font><br/>
 3. Execute the plugin in the intellij idea menu: <em>Tools / Simi Initializer</em>, and then you can see the execution result prompt in the lower right corner.